fairlearn/fairlearn/docs/contributor_guide/development_process.rst

 Up to version 0.2, Fairlearn contained only the exponentiated gradient method.
 The Fairlearn repository now has a more comprehensive scope and aims to incorporate other methods.
-The same exponentiated gradient technique is now the class :code:`fairlearn.reductions.ExponentiatedGradient`.
+The same exponentiated gradient technique is now the class :class:`fairlearn.reductions.ExponentiatedGradient`.
 While in the past exponentiated gradient was invoked via

 .. code-block::